 But I adore the faith to which he adheres.
 I marvel at the strength it gave him to get through some seriously challenging moments in his life.
 I am awed by the comfort it brings to him on a daily basis.
 I envy all the many joyful religious traditions and rites he has enjoyed.

 I’ve just finished a book by Alain de Boton, ‘Religion for Atheists’.
 If you’re in my non religious boat, I’d thoroughly recommend you give it a try.
+I even pray, albeit not in the same way as others.

 My hubby is learning about my (lack of) faith too.
 I remember one conversation something along the lines of, ‘So when you die, that’s it then?
 What happens to your soul?… There’s no soul?!’.
 Umm yep.
 We die, then worms eat us and that’s it.
 Then followed a huge debate over why we should do good deeds and all the rest.
 And then finally ‘Ahh OK I get it.
 Well I disagree, but I guess I see where you’re coming from’.